 Aptose Reports Immaterial Financial Exposure to Silicon Valley Bank

-/EIN News/ -- SAN DIEGO and TORONTO, March 10, 2023 (GLOBE NEWSWIRE) -- Aptose Biosciences Inc. (“Aptose” or the “Company”) (Nasdaq: APTO; TSX: APS), a clinical-stage precision oncology company developing highly differentiated oral kinase inhibitors to treat hematologic malignancies, is aware of reports related to Silicon Valley Bank (“SVB”) and questions raised by interested parties.
+SAN DIEGO and TORONTO, March 10, 2023 (GLOBE NEWSWIRE) -- Aptose Biosciences Inc. ("Aptose" or the "Company") APTOAPS, a clinical-stage precision oncology company developing highly differentiated oral kinase inhibitors to treat hematologic malignancies, is aware of reports related to Silicon Valley Bank ("SVB") and questions raised by interested parties.

 Aptose has not entered into a line of credit with SVB, and therefore has no exposure related to any credit facility.